-Safari Keyword Search is a simple extension for Safari 5.1 and above that can change the default Safari search engine and enables keyword searching from the address bar.
+Safari Keyword Search is a simple extension for Safari on macOS that enables keyword searching from the address bar.
 This is a simple but powerful feature that gives you access to several search engines using simple keywords.
 For example, you can search Wikipedia for information on monkeys by typing

 w monkeys in the address bar.

 The following searches are included in the default set:

 You can also add your own searches in the app.
 The search keyword can be placed before (

 w monkeys) or after (